writethedocs/www/docs/conf/na/2017/east/proposal.md

 # Write the Docs East: Call for Venue Proposal 2017

 It’s time to think about Write the Docs 2017!
-We are hoping to split the conference into an East and West coast event, and we're looking for proposals for the East coast host city.
+We are hoping to split the North American conference into an East and West coast event, and we're looking for proposals for the East coast host city.
+This will bring us to 3 total conferences:

+* Write the Docs West (Portland) - May 13-16, 2017 (tentative dates)
+* Write the Docs East (Unknown) - Unknown
+* Write the Docs Europe (Unknown) - Fall 2017

 So you want your city to host Write the Docs East?
 Hurrah!
 We’re delighted by your interest.
 Here’s what you need to know, and what we need to know, to consider your proposal.